Skip to content

-In this article, we will explain why investing is an integral component of your financial planning and address the initial questions that newcomers to the investment world should ask.
+In this article, we will explain why investing is an integral component of your financial planning and address the fundamental questions that newcomers to the investment world should ask.

-Reducing expenditure is an essential first step towards achieving financial security, however this is not the ideal way to preserve and grow your assets.
-Low interest rates and inflation can actually erode the value of your savings over time.
+Spending less than you earn is a first essential step towards building financial security.
+However, saving alone is not always sufficient to preserve and grow your wealth.
+In an environment of low interest rates and inflation, the value of savings can gradually erode over time.

-Before considering generating income, viewing investment as a hedge against inflation is crucial.
-It's a common misconception that a Swiss franc saved today will retain its value in the future.
-However, assuming an annual inflation rate of 1.6%, one Swiss franc saved today will only be worth 72 cents in 20 years.
-Therefore, earning a return on your capital is essential to safeguarding its value and purchasing power.
+Before seeking to generate returns, it is essential to view investing first and foremost as a way to protect your capital against inflation.
+A common misconception is to assume that one Swiss franc saved today will retain the same value over time.
+In reality, with an average annual inflation rate of 1.6%, one Swiss franc saved today would be worth only around 72 cents in 20 years.
+Generating a return on your capital therefore plays a key role in preserving its value and maintaining your purchasing power over the long term.

 The exponential potential of investment is often underestimated.
 In the first year, your return is calculated based on the initial sum.
 In subsequent years, your return is calculated based on the initial sum at the start plus the gains from the previous year.
 This gradual accumulation can yield significant returns over the long term.